KuhakuPixel/AceTheGame/README.md

 - Bypassing In-App Purchases (**BETA** version)

   bypassing in-app purchases by patching the APK, rerouting purchase requests to our dedicated APK (Billing-Hack), thereby granting users access to premium features without financial constraints.

-- Memory value Freezing
-- Easy To Use GUI

 For further discussion, suggestion, and question